pirl/pirl-docs/content/PirlCloud/masternodes/Content Masternodes/Setup Pirl Masternode Using Nautilus Wallet and OneClick (Recommended)/_index.en.md

 The server must run the CentOS 7 Linux distribution if you plan to use the **One-Click Masternode Setup**.

 Record of the static public IP address of the server as well as the root password.
 We do recommend logging into that server once to ensure the `root` credentials work.
 It is not necessary to take any other actions on the server after that.
 In fact, it's preferred that you don't make any other adjustments, at all.

-Now proceed to either the **One-Click Masternode Setup** or the **Manual Masternode Setup**.
-(One-Click is recommended)
+Now proceed to either the **One-Click Masternode Setup** (One-Click is recommended)

 ## One-Click Masternode Setup